ieshan81/bookstream/docs/DEPLOYMENT.md

 1. Create a Supabase project at [supabase.com](https://supabase.com) on the `Pro` or `Free` tier.
 2. In **Project Settings → Database**, copy the `Connection string` (Node.js) and store it as `DATABASE_URL`.
-3. In **Project Settings → API**, copy the `project URL` (e.g. `https://xyz.supabase.co`) and the `service_role` key.
-The service role key is required for server-side uploads and should never be exposed to the browser.
+3. In **Project Settings → API**, copy the project URL and the service role key. **Do not** commit either value—store them only as environment variables in Netlify or your local `.env` file.
 4. Create a Storage bucket named (for example) `book-files` in **Storage → Buckets**.
 Enable `Public` access if you want files to be accessible without signed URLs.
 5. (Optional) Create a folder (e.g. `uploads`) inside the bucket to keep uploads organised.